Bastian Heidenfelder

 Bastian Heidenfelder (born 8 January 1986) is a retired German footballer and current assistant manager of 1.
 FC Heidenheim's U19 squad.

 Coaching career

 After retiring, Heidenfelder was hired as assistant to 1.
 FC Heidenheim's sporting director and was later promoted to sporting director.
 On 11 September 2017, Heidenfelder gave up his previous job at his own request and instead became a part of the club's academy staff.
-In addition, Heidenfelder would also work as assistant manager for the club's U19 squad.
+In addition, Heidenfelder also worked as assistant manager for the club's U19 squad.